Jean-Jacques Servan-Schreiber: Behind-the-scenes participant

 In 1980 Servan-Schreiber published his second bestseller, Le Défi mondial (The Global Challenge), devoted to the technological rise of Japan through computerization.
+The book was also later adapted into the documentary television series The World Challenge.

 He served once again as shadow councillor to his close acquaintances François Mitterrand and Valéry Giscard d'Estaing; his friendship with the latter went back to the École Polytechnique.
 However, his initiative to create a centre for the promotion of information technology in France turned into a money pit and closed down in 1986.
 He then moved to Pittsburgh where he had his four sons (David, Émile, Franklin and Édouard) educated at Carnegie Mellon University, a leader in computer science.
 Servan-Schreiber directed the university's international relations.

 Returning to France, he continued to write, including two volumes of memoirs, until he was afflicted with an Alzheimer's-like degenerative disease.
 He died following a bronchitis attack in 2006.
 His eldest son, the psychiatrist and writer David Servan-Schreiber, died in July 2011 at the age of 50 of a brain tumor.